IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 		numCharacters = runtimeMetric;
 	}
 	~~~~~~

+	The `@CustomMetric` annotation let you define the name and desription of the metric.
+In addition, you can specify the metric kind:  COUNTER, GUAGE OR TIME.
+Optionally, specify if the metric should be registerred with the platform's MBean server, using the `mxbean` property.
+The default value is false.

+	The setter method is called before initialization similar to the way @Parameter sets are done.

-4. In the process() method, the numCharacters metric is incremented by the length of myString right before the outgoing tuple is submitted:
+1. In the process() method, increment the numCharacters metric by the length of myString right before the outgoing tuple is submitted:

 	~~~~~~
     @Override